 ¶14.
 Now, after John was arrested, Jesus went into Galilee, preaching the good news of the kingdom of God

-15. and saying, “The time is fulfilled, and the kingdom of God is at hand!
-Repent and believe the gospel!”
+15.and saying, “The time is fulfilled, and the kingdom of God is at hand!
+Repent and believe the good news!”

 ¶16.
 And walking beside the Sea of Galilee, he saw Simon and Andrew, the brother of Simon, casting a net in the sea, for they were fishermen,

-17. and Jesus said to them, “Follow me, and I will make you to be fishers of men.”
+17.and Jesus told them, “Follow me, and I will make you to be fishers of men.”

 18. And immediately leaving their nets, they followed him.